sebgra/Arrythmia_Classification/README.md

 Sequences needed to be padded, because of the dissimilarity of sequence lengths and can not be handled within a ragged tensor.

 The model is implemented with TensorFlow.
+Wfdb library was required to extract sequences from .hea format.

 ## Results

+A score of 0.6208 was reached after 50 epochs.